 Your blood volume is gradually reduced as your sweat losses increase.
 That’s because sweat is drawn from your blood plasma.
 This increases the strain on your cardiovascular system, making it harder to pump blood to your skin to cool you down and to your working muscles.

 Other issues such as a general feeling of fatigue and muscle cramps can also be experienced if losses are allowed to go uncorrected for long enough, or if significant imbalances between fluid and sodium are allowed to occur.
-Learn more about why athletes suffer from cramp.

 Up to a certain point, taking in plain water is enough to mitigate sweat losses.
-But, as those losses start to mount up, you need to replace sodium too to avoid your blood becoming diluted.
+But, as those losses start to mount up, you need to replace sodium too in order to avoid your blood becoming diluted.

 This is a potentially disastrous condition called hyponatremia, which can certainly ruin your race and, tragically, has even been fatal on occasion.

-How much sodium should you take in?
+How much sodium should you replace when sweating?

 Because sweat/sodium losses are so individual, any generic guidelines on the replacement of sodium and fluid should always viewed with suspicion.